-Unsolicited junk mail can be a pain, but you can reduce the amount you receive in four quick steps.
+Unsolicited junk mail can be a nuisance, but you can reduce the amount you receive in a few quick steps:

-- Step 2: Reduce addressed junk mail being delivered to your home, by registering with the Mailing Preference Service.
+- Step 2: Reduce addressed junk mail being delivered to your home, register with the Mail Preference Service

 “Say no to junk mail” sticker

-If you’re a Leicestershire resident, you can order a free sticker to put in a visible location on or near your front door.
+If you’re a Leicestershire resident, you can request a free sticker to put in a visible location on or near your front door.